ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 We are going to create a decorator that handles two common logging scenarios - logging exceptions as *ERROR* and logging method arguments as *DEBUG* logs.

-Lets start by capturing the exceptions and logging it using python `logging` library.
+Lets start by capturing the exceptions and log it using python `logging` library.

 ```python
 import functools